shivamk-21/AI-Gallery/readme.md

-# Gallery Project
+# AI Gallery

 Welcome to the AI Gallery Project!
-This project is designed to use AI technology to search for images base don the query.
+This project is designed to use AI technology to search for images based on the query.

 ## Features